David Owen Woods Contemporary Art

 Elementalism: The view that things are constructed from simpler elements.
 Wiktionary

-Minimalism and Elementalism: With regard to the works presented here, these two terms (concepts) are used in a very bespoke way.
+Minimalism versus Elementalism: These two concepts are used in specific ways.
 They are not isms in the classic sense.
 They are not scientifically acurate terms or historical references.
-They are merely convenient descripters to assist the artistic construct.
-In this context minimalism is essentially a reductive process.
+They are descriptors to assist the artistic construct.
+In this context minimalism is a reductive process.
 Supurflous elements are progressively removed until only the pure idea remain.
 Elementalism by contrast is the opposite swing of the pendulum.
 It infers an additive process.
-Rather than reducing down to the fundamental, elementalism emanates from the fundamental and progresses toward complexity.
-Elementalism underlies all the work.
-It may be more or less apparent in an individual work but is always conceptually present.
-It is the foundation for the exploration of various themes such as order and disorder (chaos), energy and matter, form and space.
+Rather than reducing down to the fundamental, elementalism emanates from the fundamental, and progresses toward complexity.
+It may be more or less apparent in an individual work but is always inherently present.
+It is the foundation for the exploration of various themes such as order and chaos, energy and matter, form and space.